johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 ---
-slug: from-ts-node-to-bun
+slug: migrating-from-ts-node-to-bun
-title: 'From ts-node to BSun'
+title: 'Migrating from ts-node to Bun'
 authors: johnnyreilly
 tags: [bun]
 image: ./title-image.png
-description: 'Moving from ts-node to Bun is surprisingly easy - this post ports a console app from ts-node to BSun and compares performance.'
+description: 'Migrating from ts-node to Bun is surprisingly easy - this post ports a console app from ts-node to BSun and compares performance.'
 hide_table_of_contents: false
 ---